-Federal Business Lifecycle - Separation and Retirement Federal Business Lifecycles, service areas, functions, and activities serve as the basis for a common understanding of what services agencies need and solutions should offer.
+Federal Business Lifecycle - Talent Development Federal Business Lifecycles, functional areas, functions, and activities serve as the basis for a common understanding of what services agencies need and solutions should offer.

-Functions: Breakdown of a service area into categories of services provided to customers.
+Functions: Breakdown of a functional area into categories of services provided to customers.

 Activities: Within a function, processes that provide identifiable outputs/outcomes to customers are defined as activities.